 Students at Sonshine School attend Spanish class once a week where they learn Spanish through games, songs, skits, fun activities, and hearing stories from children’s books written in Spanish.
 We use Sonrisas curriculum and supplemental materials.

 Technology is taught throughout the day as the students use their classes’ interactive projector and the class computers and tablets.
 All students attend technology classes where they learn keyboarding skills and how to use the Microsoft office programs.
-Beginning fall of 2017, all 4th and 5th grade students will be given their own personal computer to use for the school year!
+Beginning fall of 2018, all 3rd – 6th grade students will be given their own personal computer to use for the school year!